bright/new-www/src/mdData/blog/2021-05-22-migrating-away-from-bintray-jcenter-when-there-is-no-alternative-repository.md

 # TL;DR version #

-If you can't find a library (Maven dependency) you need for your project after Bintray/JCenter (or other similar service) shutdown, but you still have it in your local Gradle cache, you can easily set up your own local Maven repository with that library as a replacement and keep the files for as long as you need (see
+If you can't find a library (Maven dependency) you need for your project after Bintray/JCenter (or another similar service) shutdown, but you still have it in your local Gradle cache, you can easily set up your own local Maven repository with that library as a replacement and keep the files for as long as you need (see